Federal Financial Aid

 Return of Federal Financial Aid (R2T4) Policies and Procedures

 Title IV funds are awarded to a student under the assumption that the student will attend school for the entire period for which the assistance is awarded.
-When a student withdraws, the student may no longer be eligible for the full amount of Title IV funds that the student was originally scheduled to receive.
+When a student withdraws, either officially or unofficially, the student may no longer be eligible for the full amount of Title IV funds that the student was originally scheduled to receive.

 If a recipient of Title IV grant or loan funds withdraws from a school after beginning attendance, the amount of Title IV grant or loan assistance earned by the student must be determined.
 If the amount disbursed to the student is greater than the amount the student earned, the unearned funds must be returned.
 If the amount disbursed to the student is less than the amount the student earned, and for which the student is otherwise eligible, he or she is eligible to receive a post-withdrawal disbursement of the earned aid that was not received.